Calamitous/iris/README.md

     * Deleted or edited messages should leave flags or placeholders for other users to know that other content was there before.
     * The Iris client should expect that any message file could be missing, altered, or corrupted, and should handle those cases gracefully.
   * Be portable
-    * All Iris files should be human-readable (and -editable, in a pinch)
+    * All Iris data files should be human-readable (and -editable, in a pinch)
     * The use of the official Iris client should be optional for a user to manage his or her messages.
 A text editor should suffice.
     * Other clients which follow the Iris file format should work seamlessly with the official Iris client.
   * Be secure